Royals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has 56 hits with eight doubles, a triple, eight home runs, 14 walks and 26 RBI.
-He's also stolen four bases.
+- Thomas has nine doubles, a triple, eight home runs, 15 walks and 26 RBI (57 total hits).
+He has stolen four bases.

-- Thomas hopes to build on an 11-game hitting streak in this matchup.
-During his last 10 games he is batting .310 with two doubles, four home runs, three walks and eight RBI.
+- Thomas has recorded at least one hit in 12 straight games.
+During his last 10 outings he is batting .317 with three doubles, three home runs, four walks and seven RBI.

 Thomas Recent Games